-- A. All supply, outside air intake and exhaust (on discharge side of fan) and return (in unconditioned spaces) ductwork shall be covered with fiberglass with aluminum foil vapor barrier.
-All joints shall be lapped so maximum coverage is achieved. - B. All insulated ductwork shall be insulated with thick fiberglass board insulation with canvas finish in areas where ductwork is exposed. - C. Insulation thickness shall be in accordance with the latest edition of the New York State Energy Conservation Construction Code. - D. Thermal acoustic lining of ductwork where indicated shall be 1" thickness fiberglass unless otherwise noted.
-The lining shall have a mat facing and shall meet the Life Safety Standards as established by NFPA 90A and 9B and conform to the requirements of ASTMC 1071. - E. Insulate Kitchen exhaust ductwork per NFPA requirements (minimum 2" calcium silicate insulation) and all other agencies having jurisdiction.
+- A. Supply, outside air intake and exhaust (on discharge side of fan) and return ductwork shall be covered with fiberglass insulation (unless otherwise indicated) with aluminum foil vapor barrier.
+All joints shall be lapped so maximum coverage is achieved. - B. All insulated ductwork shall be insulated with fiberglass board insulation with canvas finish in areas where ductwork is exposed. - C. Insulation thickness shall be in accordance with the latest edition of the State Energy Code. - D. Thermal acoustic lining of ductwork where indicated, but always within the first 15 feet of the rooftop unit shall be 1" thickness closed cell non-fiberglass unless otherwise noted.
+The lining shall have a mat facing and shall meet the Life Safety Standards as established by NFPA 90A and 9B and conform to the requirements of ASTMC 1071.

-2.2 PIPING / EQUIPMENT (INDOOR)
+2.2 PIPING/EQUIPMENT (INDOOR)

-A. All new or altered heating and chilled water system supply and return piping shall be covered with Manville Micro-Lok or equal approved fiberglass insulation with all service (factory applied) vapor retardant jacket.
+A. All new heating water system supply and return piping shall be covered with Manville Micro-Lok or equal approved fiberglass insulation with all service (factory applied) vapor retardant jacket.
 Seal with type H mastic.

 - B. Fittings shall be insulated with same material and thickness as adjoining pipe insulation and shall be pre-molded fittings or mitre cut segmental insulation wired on.
 Over the insulation, apply a wrapper of OCF glass cloth sealed with type H mastic.
-Apply aluminum bands on pipe covering in addition to self-sealing feature. - C. Insulation Material: Molded fibrous glass insulation, density not less than 4 lbs. per cubic foot. - D. Insulation Thickness: Shall be in accordance with the latest edition of the New York State Energy Conservation Construction Code. - E. Jacket and Finish: White flame retardant type, meeting all requirements of "Fire Hazard Classification" of NFPA, similar to "Fiberglass" Type FRJ, Insul-Coustic, Johns-Manville or approved equal. - F. Insulation and Finishes for Fittings, Valves and Flanges - 1.
+Apply aluminum bands on pipe covering in addition to self-sealing feature. - C. Insulation Material: Molded fibrous glass insulation, density not less than 4 lbs. per cubic foot. - D. Insulation Thickness: Shall be in accordance with the latest edition of the State Energy Code. - E. Jacket and Finish: White flame retardant type, meeting all requirements of "Fire Hazard Classification" of NFPA, similar to "Fiberglass" Type FRJ, Insul-Coustic, Johns-Manville or approved equal. - F. Insulation and Finishes for Fittings, Valves and Flanges - 1.
 Valves, fittings and flanges other than vapor seal insulation: Insulated in same manner and same thickness as piping in which installed. - 2.
 Use pre-molded sectional covering where available; otherwise use mitered segments of pipe covering. - 3.
 Obtain written approval prior to using other than molded sectional covering. - G. Vapor seal Insulation for Valves, Fittings and Flanges: Same as above, except joints sealed with vapor barrier adhesive and wrapped with glass mesh tape.
 Each fitting shall be finished with two coats of vapor seal mastic adhesive. - H. Jacket and Finishes: Exposed fittings 6 oz. canvas jacket adhered with lagging adhesive. - I. Concealed fittings: Standard weight canvas jacket adhered with lagging adhesive and with bands of 18 gauge copper coated steel 2 bands at elbows, 3 at tee. - J. Insulation at Pipe Hangers - 1.
 Where shields are specified at hangers on piping with fibrous glass covering, provide load bearing calcium silicate between shields and piping as follows: - a.
 For pipe covering without vapor barrier jacket, furnish at each shield 12" long calcium silicate section with canvas section with canvas jacket continuous between shield and insulation. - b.
 For pipe covering with vapor barrier jacket, furnish at each shield 12" long vapor barrier jacket section with section of fibrous glass replaced with section of calcium silicate.
 Vapor barrier jacket, continuous between shield and insulation for continuous vapor barrier. - K. Condensate drain and refrigerant piping shall be insulated with 1/2" Imcosheild un-split polyolefin insulation.